• Skip to primary navigation

 First, mix the brown sugar and salt together in a large bowl.
 Next, sprinkle that onto the salmon and mix together.
 Continue this process until all the brown sugar/salt mixture is gone.

 Then, add the spicy honey.
 Mix again until each one has an even coating of honey.
-From here, cover the salmon and place them in the fridge to cure overnight.
+From here, cover the salmon and place them in the fridge to cure for 2 hours.

 Smoking Salmon and Burnt Ends